Analyticious/analytico/README.md

 ... is more than welcome :)
 Feel free to fire an [issue](https://github.com/vexy/analytico/issues) or start [discussion](https://github.com/vexy/analytico/discussions) at your will.
 Wikis will be used for [documentation](https://github.com/vexy/analytico/wiki).

-**Coworking enabled and opened.
-Drop a message if you're interested !!**

 # Licence
 `Analytico` has been published under `MIT Licence`.